-HOA is the Homeowners Association for my neighborhood.
+HOA is the Homeowners Association for any neighborhood.
 Most, if not all, residential communities have them.
-The HOA’s purpose is to enforce guidelines on the community and its residents to maintain the upkeep of the grounds such as trash removal programs, backyard fence restrictions, playground implementation and operation and the collection of monthly dues from each resident to pay for all of it.
+The HOA’s purpose is to enforce guidelines on the community and its residents to maintain the upkeep of the grounds such as trash removal, backyard fence restrictions, playground implementation and operation while the collection of monthly dues from each resident to pay for it all.

 The Board of the HOA that makes decisions on behalf of the community are your next door neighbors.
 Keep that in mind.